Can I be my own Statutory Agent in Arizona?

 Learn more: Registered Agent vs LLC Member

-Registered Agent Service:
+Registered Agent Services:

 If you hire an Arizona Registered Agent Service, they won’t be a Member of your LLC.